handigun/Regression/README.md

 # Regression
-Implementation of Linear, Ridge Reegression along with these algorithms with Feature selection and Polynomial feature expansion
+Implementation of Linear and Ridge Reegression along with these algorithms with Feature selection and Polynomial feature expansion